Conditions under which a safety data sheet must be supplied

 Safety data sheet and the flow of information

-Safety Data Sheets are essential communication tools within the supply chain.
-They provide critical information to all actors involved, helping them fulfil their obligations regarding the safe use, handling, and disposal of substances and mixtures.
-SDSs contain vital health, safety, and environmental data, as well as guidance on protective measures and risk management procedures.
-According to Article 31 of the REACH Regulation (EC No 1907/2006), SDSs play a central role in ensuring regulatory compliance in areas such as occupational safety, environmental protection, and chemical risk management.
-A competent person must update them whenever new information becomes available.
+Safety data sheets are essential communication tools within the supply chain.
+They provide critical information to all actors involved, helping them fulfil their obligations regarding the safe use, handling and disposal of substances and mixtures.
+SDSs contain health, safety and environmental information, as well as guidance on protective measures and risk management measures.
+Under Article 31 of Regulation (EC) No 1907/2006 (REACH), SDSs play a central role in ensuring compliance in areas such as occupational safety, environmental protection and chemical risk management.
+The supplier must update the SDS whenever new relevant information becomes available.

 Who compiles the SDS?

-SDSs are typically compiled by manufacturers, importers, or only representatives, but the obligation can extend along the supply chain.
-Each actor is responsible for ensuring the content of the SDS is accurate and appropriate for the intended use.
-Drafting an SDS requires professional knowledge in fields such as toxicology, environmental science, occupational safety, and transport.
-REACH states that a “competent person” must prepare the SDS, although the regulation does not specify what qualifications this person needs.
+SDSs are typically compiled by manufacturers, importers, or only representatives (ORs), but obligations apply throughout the supply chain.
+Each supplier is responsible for ensuring that the SDS content is accurate and appropriate for the identified uses.
+Drafting an SDS requires professional knowledge in areas such as toxicology, environmental science, occupational safety and transport.
+REACH requires that the SDS be compiled by a “competent person”, although the regulation does not define specific qualifications.

-If a substance is subject to registration, manufacturers or importers must prepare exposure scenarios (ES) as part of the chemical safety assessment (CSA).
+If a substance is subject to registration and a chemical safety assessment (CSA) is required, manufacturers or importers prepare exposure scenarios (ES) as part of the assessment.
 These ES describe the operational conditions and risk management measures necessary for safe use.
-The final ES must be attached to the SDS, in which case it is referred to as an extended SDS (eSDS).
+Where relevant, the exposure scenario(s) must be attached to the SDS as an annex; in that case, the SDS is referred to as an extended SDS (eSDS).

 A safety data sheet must be provided to the customer